gregbayer/gae-livecount/README.md

 Livecount makes extensive use of Google AppEngine's memcache implementation.
 This allows maximum performance, while leaving counts vulnerable to a memcache eviction.
 This risk is mitigated by using Google AppEngine's taskqueue to asynchronous write the value of a count back to the datastore after any change.
 To avoid unnecessary overhead, a new asynchronous worker is only created if one is not already waiting to update a giving counter's value.
 If one is already in the queue, it simply writes back the most recent count.
 The resulting risk of lost counts is minimal and acceptable for many real-time counter use cases.

 If writeback loads are higher than desired on frequently updated counters, Livecount includes the option to delay writebacks until a given batch size is reached.
 This allows the developer to select the appropriate tradoff between performance and tolerance for lost counts each time a counter is incremented.

+There is also a potential race condition in the load_and_increment_counter function on line 57 of counter.py.
+Here the concern is that if two processes try to load the same value from the datastore (because it is not in the memcache, and two update requests come in simultainiously), one's update may be lost.
+This could be avoided by wrapping the critical section in a transaction, at the cost of some performance.
+In practice, this is rarely a problem, since counters that are frequently updated usually stay resident in memcache and counters that are infrequently updated are unlikely to have two updates come in at the same time.
+For some applications, the potential for lost updates is unacceptable.
+In these cases, it would make sense to use AppEngine's transaction mechanism here.

 # Scalability Limiatations